 - A survey of 1,500 attendees conducted at the Toronto Ski Show in October of 2008 found that 55.3 percent of men and 57.6 percent of women wore helmets all or most of the time.
 Older skiers and boarders had a higher usage of helmets than younger adults.

-Meanwhile, according to a 2007-2008 survey of skiers and boarders, the National Ski Area Association in the U.S. found the following;
+Meanwhile, according to the 2012-2013 National Demographic Study of skiers and boarders, the National Ski Area Association in the U.S. found the following;

-- Forty-three percent of survey respondents were wearing a helmet when interviewed, up from 40 percent in the previous season.
+- Seventy-one percent of survey respondents were wearing a helmet when interviewed, up six percent in the previous season.

 - Helmet usage increases with ability level, rising from 26 percent usage by beginners, to 38 percent by intermediates, to 55 percent by advanced/expert participants.